Michelle Malkin: Books

 Malkin published her first book, Invasion: How America Still Welcomes Terrorists, Criminals, and Other Foreign Menaces, in 2002.
 It reached #14 on the New York Times bestseller list.

 In 2004, she published In Defense of Internment: The Case for 'Racial Profiling' in World War II and the War on Terror, defending the U.S. government's internment of 112,000 Japanese Americans in prison camps during World War II, and arguing that racial profiling is acceptable in times of war.
 The book drew harsh criticism from mainstream scholars, organizations, and individuals including the Japanese American Citizens League and Fred Korematsu.
 The Historians' Committee for Fairness, an organization of scholars and professional researchers, published an open letter condemning the book for not having undergone peer review and arguing that its central thesis is false.
 Some conservative scholars spoke out in support of the book, including Thomas Sowell and Daniel Pipes.
 The Virginian-Pilot called her "an Asian Ann Coulter" and dropped her column in November 2004.
+Eric L. Muller also published a critique of In Defense of Internment.

 Malkin's third book, Unhinged: Exposing Liberals Gone Wild, was released in October 2005.
 Malkin released her fourth book, Culture of Corruption: Obama and His Team of Tax Cheats, Crooks, and Cronies, in July 2009.
 It remained on The New York Times Non-Fiction, Hardcover Best Seller list for six weeks.
 Her fifth book, Who Built That: Awe-Inspiring Stories of American Tinkerpreneurs, was released in May 2015 and was a response to the "you didn't build that" statement made by President Barack Obama three years earlier, on July 13, 2012.
 Malkin published Sold Out: How High-Tech Billionaires & Bipartisan Beltway Crapweasels Are Screwing America's Best & Brightest Workers in 2015 along with John Miano.
 She published Open Borders Inc.: Who's Funding America's Destruction? in 2019.